michelfernandez/cove/site/content/english/career.md

 {{% content %}}
 {{% heading %}}
 # Working at Skribble
-Work and grow together with motivated and inspiring people. <br class="hide-for-mobile">We offer you the chance to tackle new challenges and to develop Skribble <br class="hide-for-mobile">and yourself - whilst having fun.
+Work and grow together with motivated and inspiring people. <br class="hide-for-mobile">We offer you the chance to tackle new challenges <br class="hide-for-mobile">and to develop Skribble and yourself.
 {{% /heading %}}
 {{< picture career 640 "3 applicants with their checklists" >}}